brazzy/kohana-transactional/tests/README.md

 Test application for the Transactional module
 =============================================
-Since the module relies on shutdown functions and overrides a core framework class (Request), it cannot be usefully tested using regular PHPUnit tests.
+Since the module relies on shutdown functions and overrides a core framework class (Request_Client_Internal), it cannot be usefully tested using regular PHPUnit tests.
 Instead, it's necessary to create a test application.

 How to test
 ===========